 - Establish and publicize a local or toll-free telephone number where persons can call yearround for general WHEAP information.
 The publicized telephone number shall have voicemail or an answering machine where persons may leave a message when the phone is not answered.
 Messages must be answered in the order of receipt and no later than 48 hours from the date of the message. - Establish procedures to identify no-heat emergency telephone calls and to respond to the calls within the required timeframes (see Chapter 4 and the HE+ Program Services Manual). - 3.
 Notify the Division and Weatherization agency of agency closures that affect normal business operations.
-This would include closures for training, inclement weather, etc. Agencies do not need to notify the Division of holiday closures.
-For scheduled closures, notification should be provided at least 48 hours prior to the day of closure. - 4.
+This would include closures for training, inclement weather, etc. - 4.
+Agencies do not need to notify the Division of holiday closures unless the closure may result in more than 2 consecutive workdays.
+For scheduled closures, notification should be provided at least 48 hours prior to the day of closure. - 5.
 Notify the Division if any agency operations are unavailable.
 This includes, but is not limited to, phones, email, and scheduling system(s).